QuadSpinner/GeoGlyph-Docs/docs/Devices/RiverErosion.md

 World Machine 3.0 introduces a new River system that lets you create beautiful winding rivers.
 RiverErosion further enhances your river creation by providing a different method of eroding rocky river banks, and even underwater areas.
 While @Hydro uses partially randomized, churning forces to erode the terrain, RiverErosion concentrates on following the flow and creating patterns based on how water flows over and around obstacles.

+[!NOTE]
+While RiverErosion works great with World Machine 3.x, it works just as well with World Machine 2.x.
+[NOTE!]

 ## Properties

 - **Amount**: The amount of erosion.
 Higher values cause larger, smoother shapes and decay fine details.
 Lower values preserve details but create slightly rougher curves.